 Oxfam has reached over one million people with desperately needed food, water and shelter.
 But the scale of this emergency is huge and we still urgently need your help to continue supporting families forced from their homes by conflict.

-According to the UN Refugee Agency, there are more than four million registered Syrian refugees.
+According to the UN Refugee Agency, there are more than four and a half million registered Syrian refugees.
 Three-quarters of them are women and children.

 This is the largest refugee crisis since World War II.
 Oxfam will continue to help survivors and push for a political solution to stop the conflict.

-More than 1.5 million children are now refugees from Syria.
-One of them is Reema, a 12 year old poet afraid to reveal her true name, but not to bear her heart.
+Reema, a 12 year old poet afraid to reveal her true name, but not to bare her heart.
 Please take a moment to listen to her words

 Kiwi meets Syrian refugees